Clinical Psychology in the Department of Psychological Science

 • All graduate applicants, except those who have earned an undergraduate or master's degree from an institution at which English was the sole language of instruction according to the World Higher Education Database, are required to demonstrate English proficiency for admissions consideration.
 If English is not the sole language of instruction listed or if no language is listed at all, the waiver does not apply and the applicant is required to take and pass an approved English proficiency test (TOEFL or IELTS).

 • English proficiency for Teaching Assistantship - All international students, including those with Permanent Resident status, who wish to serve as a Teaching Assistant or Teaching Associate must pass an oral English proficiency exam approved by UCI.
 Exemptions to this exam are ONLY given to students who meet specific criteria listed on the Graduate Division website for English Proficiency for Teaching Assistantships.
-For more detailed information on these exams of spoken English proficiency, including the respective passing scores, please review the English Proficiency Summary Chart.
+For more detailed information on these exams of spoken English proficiency, including the respective passing scores, please review the GRE/TOEFL/IELTS Tests section on the Graduate Division FAQ section.

 Information Sessions